mark-omarov/thumbnailer/README.md

 The system consists of three main services:

 - `api` - a simple express server responsible for creating and retrievign jobs.
-  When a user upploads an image, it's stored in Minio (S3 compatible storage), saves the job's metadata in Postgres, and enqueus the message via BullMQ (Redis-based job queue).
+  Images stored in Minio (S3 compatible storage), job's metadata stored in Postgres, and messages stored in Redis with BullMQ.

 - `processor` - a worker that processes the enqueued jobs.
 It downloads the original image from Minio, creates the thumbnail 100x100 version, and uploads the result back to Minio.